Strimzi Documentation Contributor Guide

 ----

 1. Syntax for the example.
 Here the source language is yaml.
-Use subs to apply attributes and formatting.
+Use subs to apply attribute (attributes) and formatting (subs).
 In this example, kafka.strimzi.io/v1beta2 is substituted with an attribute value specified in the /shared/attributes.adoc file.
 If quotes is specified in subs, asciidoc formatting is applied to the code block.
 Here, bold is applied to the 3 value of replicas.
 If quotes isn’t used, asciidoc formatting is ignored in the code block.

 2. Add callouts to describe a line of code or configuration.
 Use a hash (#) before the callout number so that the example is copy-friendly.